• Q235/3SP 170MM Blast Furnace Hot Rolled Steel Billet System 1

 Our delivery time about 15-20days for standard sizes, if you have other requirements like hardness, quanity and width ,it is about 20-40days.
 But don't worry we also try our best for the delivery time ,because time longer and our cost is higher.

-- Q: What is the role of steel billets in the shipbuilding industry?
+Q: Can steel billets be used in the automotive industry?

 Send your message to us